elektricM/amd-bc250-docs/docs/bios/flashing.md

 **512MB (Dynamic) - Recommended:**
 - Automatically allocates between CPU and GPU
 - Best for general use
-- May conflict with ZRAM in some games (use fixed instead)

 **Fixed Allocations:**
 - 10GB RAM / 6GB VRAM - Good for AAA games